sighmon/Powerwall-TV/README.md

 ## Privacy

 This application collects no personal data, and all information entered into it is only used to connect directly to your Powerwall via your own WiFi network.

+## TODO

+* Add energy animations to show the flow of energy around your home
+* Add the ability to sign in with your Tesla Fleet API Key